heidimoreno/data_analysis_fake_edu_data/README.md

 After analyzing the dataset and creating a decision tree model using scikit-learn, we found that the following variables were the most important in predicting student promotion: whether a student was case managed, their attendance rate, whether or not they were at-risk of dropping out, and identifying as male.
 These variables could be helpful moving forward in identifying students who are at risk of not being promoted to the next grade.

+## Fairness Evaluation

+We conducted a fairness evaluation of the model using two metrics: equalized odds difference and impact ratio.
+The equalized odds difference measures the difference in true positive rates and false positive rates between the protected group (in this case, female students) and the unprotected group (male students).
+The impact ratio measures the ratio of the false positive rate of the protected group to the false positive rate of the unprotected group.
+Our analysis showed that the model had a higher false positive rate for female students than male students, indicating potential gender bias in the model.

 ## Future Work

 While this notebook provides a basic framework for analyzing an educational dataset and creating a decision tree model, there are many ways to improve upon this work.
 Some possible avenues for future work include: